 The Maker Promise is organized by Maker Ed and Digital Promise.

-In March 2016, Digital Promise and Maker Ed issued a call-to-action for school leaders around the country to commit to growing the next generation of American makers, by committing to dedicate a space, designate a champion, and showcase student work.
-During the National Week of Making in June we announced that school and district leaders, representing over 1400 schools in all 50 states, had signed the Maker Promise, affirming their commitment to this growing movement for more creative, student-centered learning.
+In March 2016, Digital Promise and Maker Ed issued a call-to-action for school leaders around the country to commit to growing the next generation of American makers, by committing to dedicate a space for making, designate a champion, and showcase student work.
+During the National Week of Making in June 2016, we announced that school and district leaders representing more than 1,400 schools in all 50 states had signed the Maker Promise, affirming their commitment to this growing movement for more creative, student-centered learning.